-Grass Valley switchers support monitoring of the devices and device components shown in the following tables.
+Grass Valley K-Frame Family of switchers support monitoring of the devices and device components shown in the following tables.
 SNMP provides reporting for each board of the same type, for example M/E, Modular I/O input, Modular I/O output, etc.

 Note: Only the capabilities described in this document are supported.
-For detailed information about each supported item, please refer to the MIBs.
+For detailed information about each supported item, please refer to the MIBs